NWYLZW/How-to-publish-a-npm-package/README.md

 Combining specific use, we can use `exports` + `typesVersions` for publishing.\
 In this case, we can use `exports` to support the recognition mechanism of higher versions of ts, and use `typesVersions` to support the recognition mechanism of lower versions of ts.\
 But we need a dividing line, from which version do we start using `exports`?
 This is critical, here we can use 4.7 and 5.0 as the dividing points for judgment, to see which scenario covers a wider range.

+## Other

+* If you choose to use `exports`, don't forget to export `package.json`.
+Your users might need to access the dependency data through your package.
+If you don't do this, they might have to calculate the path, which could be very inconvenient for them.